-Jeff Paschal: The Uninhabitable Earth
+Jeff Paschal: The uninhabitable Earth

 According to the U.N. we’re facing “200 million climate refugees by 2050.”
 “Flooding has quadrupled since 1980.”
 “Fourteen of the world’s twenty biggest cities are currently experiencing water scarcity or drought.”

 A few phenomena we see already?
-Temperatures in Europe reached 108 degrees Fahrenheit this summer.
+Temperatures in Europe reached 108 this summer.
 With more moisture in the atmosphere, insanely fierce flooding and storms are becoming the norm.
-As I write these words, the Amazon rainforests, “the lungs of the earth,” are ablaze with no end in sight.
+As I write these words, the Amazon rainforests, “the lungs of the Earth,” are ablaze with no end in sight.

 As usual, the poor, especially in developing nations, are suffering first and they will suffer the most from climate change, but unless we stop it, it is coming for all of us.